danTapps/homebridge-hubitat-makerapi/README.md

 ***v0.1.0*** - Ported app over from my tonesto7 version and added Websocket channel.
 Reworked Device Classification, HSM and modes currently not supported!!!<br>
 ***v0.1.2*** - Fixed bug of not updating tiles in HomeKit after an hour expired<br>
-***SOON TO COME v0.2.0*** - Ability to configure attributes to be ingored, added refresh functionallity that removes the need of restarting homebridge after a device selection was changed in MakerAPI, Added Valve devices
+***SOON TO COME v0.2.0*** - Ability to configure attributes to be ingored, added refresh functionallity that removes the need of restarting homebridge after a device selection was changed in MakerAPI, Added Valve device, added ability to filter by capabilities
 <br>

 # Explanation: